druarnfield/xl2y/README.md

 ## For the curious

 Design and implementation notes live in `docs/plans/`.
-The original pandas prototype that seeded all the extraction heuristics is frozen at `reference/excel_loader.py`. `CLAUDE.md` has the architecture tour.
+The original pandas prototype that seeded the extraction heuristics is frozen at `reference/excel_loader.py`, and `CLAUDE.md` has the architecture tour.